 These Double Chocolate Pancakes are soft, fluffy and so decadent.
 In addition to cocoa powder and chocolate chips in the batter, these pancakes are drizzled with a chocolate ganache for another dose of chocolate.
 They make perfect weekend breakfast for true chocolate lovers!

-This post was originally published in 2015 and we are updating it with additional information today.
+This post was originally published in 2015 and has been updated with additional information.

 Although pancakes are normally considered as a breakfast or brunch food, because of the chocolate sauce on the top, I love these chocolate pancakes for dessert.
 Who can judge you if you even spread the sauce between the layers?
 It is your chocolate pancake recipe and you can use as much chocolate as you like.
 It’s not something you do everyday and weekends are for spoiling ourselves.
 Right?